The 60+ Best Project Management Software To Work Faster In 2023

 Cost: Pricing for Jira starts at $10 per user per month.

-Other great project management alternatives
+Other great software for project management

 11. Monday.com